-HFMK03315U FM, Module 2, Media, Genre and Aesthetics: Immigration and Postmigration in Contemporary European Cinema (and Television)
+HFMK03315U FM, Module 2, Media, Genre and Aesthetics: Celebrification: Celebrity cultures and celebrity genres across media

 Master in Film and Media Studies, 2016-curriculum

-A course reader will be available by the start of the semester.
-In addition, the following books are recommended:
+An extended list of literature will be available by the start of the semester.
+Before that, the following books are recommended:

 Master in Film and Media Studies 2016-curriculum: